microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraUser.md

 ## Description

-the Get-EntraUser cmdlet gets a user from Microsoft Entra ID.
+The Get-EntraUser cmdlet gets a user from Microsoft Entra ID.

 ## Examples